Are you tired of hearing loss holiday hell? Time to take charge and have some fun. Here’s how you can take the holiday bull by the horns!

 Also, you can leave it behind when you go to the bathroom and when you come back you’ll see what people say when you’re not there.

 Know you are not alone.

 It may feel like it in the moment, but I can assure you there are MANY people who are deaf and hard of hearing who also feel isolated among the holiday crowds.
 And if you’d like to be in your element, you can get support here.

 You have nothing to apologize for.
 You are WORTHY and brave.
 Blow your own mind with that, because you are.

-Despite the best of intentions, of course.
-But I hope you won’t at least in knowing there’s tons of people who know how that feels.
-I do hope these gave you a chuckle and know that you are absolutely free to do any of these things!
+Remember there’s tons of people who know how this holiday hell with hearing loss feels.
+I hope you find and connect with them this holiday season!
+I also hope these gave you a chuckle and know that I triple-dog-dare you to do any of these things!
 No one likes a stuffy gathering anyway.